sparker888/wri-case-study/src/app/page.md

 9. **Minimal Maintenance**

-## Project Phases

-The WRS team worked through five project phases to deliver the project.
-These phases are:

-- Phase 1 - SITE CONTENT
-- PHASE 2 - SITE CONCEPT & DESIGN
-- PHASE 3 - SITE DEVELOPMENT (Build)
-- PHASE 4 - SITE REVISIONS
-- PHASE 5 - Site Launch & Project Wrap Up

-More details on each phase are available deeper in tht case study, and I'll go into them a bit deeper on my socials during Summer 2024.

-## Project Highlights
+---

+# My Process

 #### Mapping the User Journey

-The team reviewed both analytics and user flow through the site to determine how we could improve its organization, particularly for the registration process.
-Using our notes, wireframes and user flow diagrams, we designed the look and feel of the main pages.
-We kept recognizable brand elements, yet created a design system that would enable future iteration.
+We covered the goals above.
+Once defined, I engage the team during initial discovery sessions with data from an Google Analytics.
+The team reviewed the data to determine page popularity and user flow through the site.
+This helped us to determine how we could improve content organization, particularly for the registration process.

 ![Journey](/images/wireframe-wri.jpg)

-#### Concepts and Wireframes
+#### Wireframes and Concepts

-For the sake of brevity, I'm just going to jump through some of the key highlights of the redesign project just share some .I'm skipping past discovery and whiteboarding some branding concepts and jumping to an image of a few wireframes that help us to organize and proportion the content for the design phase.
+Next, we collaborated on Notion with mood boards to share things we liked about other event sites and offered up ideas on how we feel the site should look and feel.
+This was a balance in preserving the best of the historical branding versus improvements we wanted to see that makes websites look modern and communicate information clearly and quickly.
+Most importantly, we used the wireframes to organize content and set up the page flow in important areas such as registration.
+The wireframes led to the concepts which were developed in Adobe XD.

 ![Wireframes](/images/wireframe-home.png)

 #### Project Build

-Once the website design 'on paper' was approved, I built the site using the React which is a web development framework that enables me to create code that conforms to Jamstack principles.
-This was accomplished in several phases where, in general, I would develop a template page, share a draft of the page for comments and changes, then fine tune and polish it for production.
+The WRI 2024 website build was accomplished in several phases where, in general, I would develop a template page, share a draft of the page for comments and changes, then fine tune and polish it for production.
 This was repeated over and over again for each page, section and sometimes even particular UI elements.
 This culminates in a round of testing them launch!

 ![WRI Chicago Header](/images/wri-chicago-header.jpg)

 ### Key Integrations

-Our project has successfully integrated essential services to enhance the WRI 2024 website's functionality and user experience.
-Namely, we integrated Cvent's registration system and Storyblok for speaker and topic management, a popular Content Management System (CMS) and Plausible Analytics.
+Several key services were integrated into the website to enhance the WRI 2024 site's functionality and user experience.
+Namely, we integrated Cvent for their powerful registration system, Storyblok, a popular Content Management System (CMS), for speaker and topic management and Plausible Analytics for cookie-free site performance data.
 Here are a few highlights:

 ![Cvent Logo](/images/cvent-logo.png)

-### Cvent Integration
+## Cvent

 ![Cvent Registration Screen](/images/cvent-register.png)